Written by Vivek Jaiswal | Co-founder, Customer Guru

 Segment your customers into the above four blocks.
 Based on how much it costs you to retain such customers and the value of the customer you could place them into the four categories: ‘Questionable Asset,’ ‘Strategic Partner,’ ‘High Maintenance’ and ‘Ball & Chain’.
 Focus most on your Strategic Partners as they are the ones who are most profitable to your company, and don’t cost too much to retain.
 Invest in such loyal customers and in return they will advocate for you.
 The customers falling in ‘Questionable Assets’ quadrant should be your next priority.
 Work on converting them to Strategic Partners by identifying the reason for their dissatisfaction and high cost-to-serve, and then giving them unmatched customer experience by resolving those concerns.

 Now although you may have a loyalty programme in place, take a look at it from your customers’ perspective – through a customer experience lens.
 Do they believe themselves to be a loyal customer to your company?
 Perhaps a loyalty program doesn’t define the extent of their loyalty.
 They may just be using that programme to save themselves that last dollar.
 Avoid forcing a loyalty programme membership into your customer’s life, rather earn their loyalty through the provision of an outstanding customer experience.
-After you’ve earned a promoter for your company keep them loyal to your brand by offering them various non-transnational benefits and perks that makes them fall in love with you, whether you give a discount or not!
+After you’ve earned a promoter for your company keep them loyal to your brand by offering them various non-transnational benefits and perks that make them fall in love with you, whether you give a discount or not!

 For the sake of customer experience, please ensure that your customer loyalty club offers your customers more than just those loyalty points which, in the end, only gives them $5 in real value.